 Construction Reports: AIA Reports

-The following sections describe the structure of the American Institute of Architects (AIA) report in Acumatica ERP Construction Edition and the available report variations.
-Also, the sections provide information on how you can reflect historic retainage and the release of change orders for the project, and how you can print the AIA report for billing only the retainage.
+This topic describes the structure of the American Institute of Architects (AIA) report in MYOB Acumatica Construction Edition and the available report variations.
+Also, the topic provides information on how you can reflect historic retainage and the release of change orders for the project, and how you can print the AIA report for billing only the retainage.

 AIA Report Structure